AndiA76/SDCND01_2D_Object_Detection/README.md

 ### Dataset Analysis
 As we loose information when stripping the data we first want to analyse the original Waymo data directly after download and before stripping and downsampling.
 This also gives a clear overview on the number of availabel images.
 The following modified third party tutorial gives an overview how to access the raw Waymo data [Explore_Raw_TFRecordFile.ipynb](./third_party/Explore_Raw_TFRecordFile.ipynb).
 The analysis results of the raw Waymo data can be found in this notebook [Exploratory_Data_Analysis_of_Original_Waymo_Data.ipynb](./Exploratory_Data_Analysis_of_Original_Waymo_Data.ipynb).
 It also contains a day / night analysis of the training, validation and test data sets.

 After stripping and downsampling the raw tfrecords we perform another exporatory data analysis on the training and validation data (before splitting).
-This analysis can be found in this notebook [Exploratory_Data_Analysis.ipynb](./Exploratory_Data_Analysis.ipynb).
+This analysis can be found in this notebook [Exploratory_Data_Analysis.ipynb](./Exploratory_Data_Analysis_Part1.ipynb).

-A third analysis and comparison of the training, validation and test data sets is done after splitting using this noteboook [Train_Val_Test_Data_Analysis.ipynb](./Train_Val_Test_Data_Analysis.ipynb) in order to see if we have similar distributions of image and object properties over the different data set.
+Another exporatory data analysis is done on the training, validation and test data sets after splitting in order to compare their statistical contents using this noteboook [Exploratory_Data_Analysis_Part2.ipynb](./Exploratory_Data_Analysis_Part2.ipynb).
+Ideally, each of the three data subsets should contain all relevant data aspects and have similar distribution of image and object properties as the other data subsets.

 ### Cross-Validation Concept and Data Split
 The training and evaulation pipeline takes two sets of tfrecord files as input data for training and for evaluation, or cross-validation, respectively.
 If we don't break up all tfrecord files and mix all the images beforehand in order to create new mixed tfrecords for training and evaluation with a better balanced  distribution of data and object features we can only split among the existing tfrecord files.
 Here we choose the latter and easier option.
 We will just randomly split into subsets among the existing tfrecord files knowing that this may not lead to an optimal balance of data feature distribution in training, validation and test set.
 As we start with a fully pre-trained object detector just changing the number and types of object classes it should be sufficient to have a smaller training data set.
 We can leave a bit more for cross-validation.
 In this case, let's choose a split of approximately 5 : 1.
 So we randomly split the 97 tfrecord files into 82 files for training and 15 files for evaluation, or cross-validation, respectively.
 As this project only focuses on exploring some basic capabilities of TensorFlow Object Detection API without having the intention to optimize an object detection model this simple strategy should do for this purpose.
 However, this simple data strategy is certainly not sufficient for a real application!